joaolucaswork/conversor-leads-sf/HEROKU_DEPLOYMENT_GUIDE.md

 # Check build logs
 heroku logs --tail

+# If build fails with "vite: not found" error:
+# This is fixed in the latest version, but if you encounter it:
+# 1. Ensure vite is in devDependencies in package.json
+# 2. The heroku-postbuild script should handle the build

 # Restart the app
 heroku restart

 # Check dyno status
 heroku ps

+# Force rebuild if needed
+git commit --allow-empty -m "Force rebuild" git push heroku main
 ```

 ### Environment Issues